haoransongnetbrain/REST_API_with_Markdown/Golden Use Case Templates/Logic of API Calling for Embed Map.md

-# Logic of API Calling for Embed Map
+# Logic of API Calling for Embeded Map
 Many service providers and large enterprises benefit from their powerful web portals which offer seamless integrations with various well-established network management systems.
 NetBrain Embedded Map is a technology offered by NetBrain, which integrates a highly dynamic and easily deployable network map into client web portal by providing them with a set of pre-defined iframes and API endpoints.

 User can choose either of the following ways to consume NetBrain Embedded Map technology:<br>